About DJ Snoopdoggydogpossum

 About my DJing

-I started dancing in Brisbane, Australia in about 1998, then moved to Melbourne where I started DJing in 2005.
-Now I live in Sydney where I DJ mostly for lindy hoppers and blues dancers.
-I do the large camps and exchange in other cities during the year.
+I started dancing in Brisbane, Australia in about 1998, then moved to Melbourne in 2001, where I started DJing in 2005.
+Now I live in Sydney where I DJ mostly for lindy hoppers and occasionally balboa dancers.
+I’m the house DJ at Harlem here in Sydney.
+I do the odd large camps and exchange in other Australian cities during the year, and DJ regularly all over the world.

 I like hot jazz and swing music from the 1920s, 30s and 40s, but I also really like modern bands who recreate the sounds of those periods.
 I also have a shocking memory, so I’m always pleasantly surprised when I ask a DJ “What’s this great song?” and discover that I already own a copy of LCJO’s CJam Blues.
 I figure this excuses my overplaying particular songs in my collection.
 I also hope it explains my delight in songs which most of us have heard a million times before, rather than indicating a lack of imagination.